 Each jam-packed journal is published quarterly by New Hampshire Audubon and is available by annual subscription.
 You'll find articles all about birds and birding in New Hampshire plus the season's bird reports, highlights, and summaries.
 Check out the Contents of current and previous issues, and read one of the free sample articles in each issue.

-We recently mailed the Winter 2012/2013 Issue of New Hampshire Bird Records to subscribers click here to view the table of contents and a sample article from this issue.
+We recently mailed the Spring 2013 Issue of New Hampshire Bird Records to subscribers click here to view the table of contents and a sample article from this issue.

 Twitchers in the Rye and the Superbowl of Birding

 The 2014 Twitchers in the Rye (Pat Myers, captain Pam Hunt, driver Becky Suomala, and rookie Peg Ackerson), January 25, 2014.
 Photo by Rick Dumont.

 The annual tradition continued on the morning of January 25, 2014, with the “Twitchers in the Rye” beginning the “Superbowl of Birding” at 5:00 a.m. listening for owls.
 The weather, although cold to start, moderated during the day and was one of the milder days in recent weeks.

 Highlights from the day included two five-point species: Brown Thrasher and Yellow-bellied Sapsucker, a Fox Sparrow and a Great Blue Heron, both new for the Twitchers.
 A Snowy Owl at Rye Harbor State Park was a treat, although somewhat expected given how many are being seen in New England this winter.
 The final total was 58 species and 104 points, and the team raised more than $1,000 in pledges for New Hampshire Bird Records and NH eBird (two projects of NH Audubon’s Conservation Department).